KhangNg92/shopping/README.md

 mongoose.connect(privates.mongoDBURI); --> to --> mongoose.connect(<Insert your mongoDB connection string here>);
 replace express-session secret on line 27:<br/>
 secret: privates.sessionSecret, --> to --> secret: <Insert your secret string here>,
-6. Build the app
+6. Build the app on front-end
+$ cd client
 $ npm run build
+7. Build the app on back-end
+$ cd ..
+$ npm run build
 7. Execute the app:<br/>
-$ cd ..
-$ npm run start
+$ npm run start:dev-full
 8. App now running on localhost:5000
+(if missing step 6 the front-end can be reach at localhost:8080)
 9. Progress

 ### Reason why I use these technologies